With a summit at 2,429 meters (summit sign: 2,436), the Furka Pass ranks as 4th highest pass in Switzerland.

 However, the views get even more breathtaking when you get higher up…

 From Gletsch, you’ll climb in a near straight line – at just over 6% average – to the other side of the valley, where the steeper (8.3%) hairpin section takes you past the hotel Belvedere.

-This might well be a place you’d want to spend some time, if only to take a picture of the jaw dropping view on both the Furka and the Grimsel.
+This might well be a place you’d want to take a picture of the jaw dropping view on both the Furka and the Grimsel.

 After the hairpin section, another more or less easier straight at a 3% average takes you to the summit.

-As mentioned above, the restaurant located there seemed out of business, but just a little further, the Furkablick restaurant is serving refreshments with a view 🙂
+The restaurant located there is probably out of business, but just a little further, the Furkablick restaurant is serving refreshments with a view 😎

 As mentioned, I cycled this end – from Gletsch anyway – during my ‘Tour de Suisse 2019’ – report of that here.